What Size Plywood for Roof and Construction

 • Rafter Spacing on the Roof

-Of course, there will be a rafter on every roof, and the spacing between the rafter and the roof will determine the size of the plywood sheet.
-The closer gap between the rafter and the roof requires a larger plywood size to prevent leaks.
+Of course, every roof has a rafter, and the spacing between the rafter and the roof determines the size of the plywood sheet.
+The closer the gap between the rafter and the roof, the larger the plywood size required to prevent leaks.

 • Expected Roof Load

 The roof will have a load at some points.
-Build-up snow, dirt, debris, and dry falling leaves will pile up and become a burden to the roof.
-If this load is expected to be very heavy, select a bigger plywood sheet and the thickest one.
+Build-up snow, dirt, debris, and dry falling leaves will pile up and burden the roof.
+If this load is expected to be very heavy, select a bigger plywood sheet and the thickest one, especially if using CDX plywood for a heavier load.

 You know it is when to replace plywood on the roof if the burden is heavier and heavier.

-To cover 1,500 square feet of roofing, you will need many, many of the plywood sheets.
-This is why after understanding ‘what size plywood for roof’, you better call someone professional to do the installation.
+To cover 1,500 square feet of roofing, you will need many, many plywood sheets.
+This is why, after understanding ‘what size plywood for roof’, you better call someone professional to do the installation.

 Gravatar Image